mode80/ready_player_zero/README.md

 # Ready Player Zero

-This project provides an [OpenAI Gym](https://gymnasium.farama.org/)-compatible environment for the MAME (Multiple Arcade Machine Emulator) games, initially Joust.
+This project provides an [OpenAI Gym](https://gymnasium.farama.org/)-compatible environment for MAME (Multiple Arcade Machine Emulator) games, initially Joust.
 It allows reinforcement learning agents to interact with the game through a Python interface.

 ## Files